SRON-Earth/Balsa/Documentation/Manual.md

    -c <tree count>  : Sets the number of trees (default is 150).
    -s <random seed> : Sets the random seed (default is a random value).
 ```
+The thread count influences performance of the trainer.
+More threads will speed up the training process, at the expense of more cores and more peak memory usage.
+The maximum depth and tree count can be used to trade model size (and consequently classifier performance) for model quality.

 #### Classification